koher/swift-image/README.md

 ## Requirements

-- Swift 5.0 or later
+- Swift 5.9 or later
-- Xcode 10.2 or later

 ## License